patriklie/todo-appen/README.md

 - **mongodb**
 - **multer**

-## Installasjon
+## Installation
-1. Klon repoen: `git clone https://github.com/patriklie/todo-appen.git`
+1. Clone the repository: `git clone https://github.com/patriklie/todo-appen.git`
-2. Naviger inn i både client mappen og backend mappen
+2. Navigate into both the client and backend folders.
-3. Installer avhengigheter med: `npm install` eller `npm i`
+3. Install dependencies with: `npm install` or `npm i`
-4. Etter at alle avhengigheter er installert front og backend må du lage egne enviromentals filer
+4. After all dependencies are installed for both frontend and backend, you need to create your own environment files.

-5. ENV backend må inneholde:
+5. The backend ENV file must contain:
 PORT=5000
 MONGODB_URI=
 SECRET_KEY=
 CLOUDINARY_CLOUD_NAME=
 CLOUDINARY_API_KEY=
 CLOUDINARY_API_SECRET=
-6. ENV frontend må innholde:
+6. The frontend ENV file must contain:
 REACT_APP_API_BASE_URL=http://localhost:5000
-7. Så starter du opp serveren lokalt fra backend mappen med "nodemon server.js"
+7. Then start the server locally from the backend folder with "nodemon server.js"
-8. Så kjører du 'npm start' i frontend
+8. Finally, run 'npm start' in the frontend folder.

-## Screenshot fra Appen vist på en iphone 11:
+## Screenshots from the TODOappen shown on an iPhone 11:
 ![Todoappen Bilde 1-4](images/Bilde1_crop.png)

 ![Todoappen Bilde 5-8](images/Bilde2_crop.png)

 ![Todoappen Bilde 9-12](images/Bilde3_crop.png)

-## Bidrag
+## Contribution
-Jeg er åpen for bidrag.
-Bare lag en pull request hvis du har forbedringer 🙌
+I am open to contributions.
+Just create a pull request if you have improvements 🙌